karchkha/MelSpec_VQVAE/README.md

 main buiding idea of the encoder/decoder architecture is taken from this paper: Taming Visually Guided Sound Generation, https://arxiv.org/abs/2110.08791

-VAS data van be downloaded from
+VAS data can be downloaded from

 ```bash
 cd ./data